-As of June 30, 2018, BioXcel owns approximately 60.6% of the economic interest and voting power of our outstanding common stock, or approximately 57.6% of the economic interest and voting power of our outstanding common stock if the underwriters exercise their option to purchase additional shares in full.
+As of June 30, 2019, BioXcel owned approximately 60.4% of the economic interest and voting power of our outstanding common stock.
 As long as BioXcel beneficially controls a majority of the voting power of our outstanding common stock, it will generally be able to determine the outcome of all corporate actions requiring stockholder approval, including the election and removal of directors.
 Even if BioXcel were to control less than a majority of the voting power of our outstanding common stock, it may influence the outcome of such corporate actions so long as it owns a significant portion of our common stock.
 If BioXcel continues to hold its shares of our common stock, it could remain our controlling stockholder for an extended period of time or indefinitely.